Our research is editorially independent but we may earn a commission for purchases made through our links.

 Located at the tip of South America, cut off from the northern world by the Strait of Magellan, Ushuaia is the world’s southernmost city – the next stop south is Antarctica.
 Perched on a steep hill, the capital of Tierra del Fuego is bordered by the rocky peaks of the Andes and surrounded by forests, glaciers, lakes and bays, offering activities like glacier trekking, hiking horseback riding, kayaking and even diving.
 Maybe it’s the austral light, but whatever it is, this spectacular place is incredibly magical with its storied past of shipwrecks, jaw-dropping scenery and indigenous extinction that contributes to the powerful mystique of its end-of-the-earth location.

 Located in the heart of the Patagonian glacial region near Los Glaciares National Park on the shores of Lake Argentino, Perito Moreno Glacier is one of the world’s biggest glaciers at 19 miles long.
 Visitors can get up close by taking a boat tour to view massive chunks of ice that break from it, plunging into the waters.
-The show is never ending, with the detachment of ice blocks of all different sizes, and the roaring, thunder-like sounds they produce before becoming magnificent floating icebergs.
+The show is never-ending, with the detachment of ice blocks of all different sizes, and the roaring, thunder-like sounds they produce before becoming magnificent floating icebergs.
 The more adventurous can even join a helicopter flight tour to take a walk right on top of it for an especially unique experience.

-Surrounded by the Andes Mountains, this city on the southern shores of Nahuel Huapi Lake draws visitors for its magnificent scenery, Swiss-like atmosphere, and increasingly, for its chocolate.
-The artisanal food and desert trend started here nearly a half-century ago, when some of the locals realized they had access to an almost infinite variety of foods that weren’t yet reflected in the area’s gastronomy.
+Surrounded by the Andes Mountains, Bariloche on the southern shores of Nahuel Huapi Lake draws visitors for its magnificent scenery, Swiss-like atmosphere, and increasingly, for its chocolate.
+The artisanal food and desert trend started here nearly a half-century ago when some of the locals realized they had access to an almost infinite variety of foods that weren’t yet reflected in the area’s gastronomy.
 Today, from regular chocolate bars to all types of fruit-stuffed chocolate, it’s a true paradise for any cocoa connoisseur.
 Skiers will want to visit during the winter months (America’s summer), and, when those in the Northern Hemisphere are hunkered down trying to keep warm from winter’s chill, visitors here can enjoy outdoor adventures in places like nearby Nahuel Huapi National Park, home to the Nahuel Huapi Lake and opportunities for day hikes and mountain climbing as well as kayaking across the lake.

 A decade ago, the city of Cordoba was lauded with the title of Cultural Capital of the Americas, and it continues to fit this city perfectly.
-It’s known for its fascinating mix of old and new- new referring to its four outstanding galleries, dedicated to emerging classical, contemporary and fine art, its alternative film scene, weekend crafts market and trendy bars where DJs spin electro-tango tunes.
+It’s known for its fascinating mix of old and new-new referring to its four outstanding galleries, dedicated to emerging classical, contemporary and fine art, its alternative film scene, weekend crafts market and trendy bars where DJs spin electro-tango tunes.
 Old meaning sites like 17th-century Jesuit ruins and Plaza San Martin, the historic core of Cordoba, with all of its important 17th- and 18th-century colonial-era buildings wrapped around it.

 One of the things Argentina is best known and loved for is its outstanding wines.
 Those who come to enjoy them don’t want to miss Mendoza, which sits in the foothills of the Andes just east of Chile.
 It’s the main wine region in the country, home to over 1,200 wineries, nearly 400,000 acres of vineyards, and it also accounts for more than 70% of the country’s total wine production.
-This high desert oasis gets less than 10 inches of rainfall annually, but the vines can rely on the snow melt from the Andes for pure water.
+This high desert oasis gets less than 10 inches of rainfall annually, but the vines can rely on the snowmelt from the Andes for pure water.
 The grapes thrive under the strong high altitude sun which shines for over 300 days each year, with the cool nights allowing the grapes to rest and retain the acids that are vital to the wine.
 The central region is home to the most traditional winemaking areas: Lujan de Cuyo and Maipu, located just slightly south of Mendoza city, producing Pinot Noir, Merlot, Cabernet Sauvignon, Syrah, Chardonnay and Sauvignon Blanc, as well as its most characteristic variety, Malbec.

-This spectacular colonial town with its Andean culture is known for its architecture and slow pace of life, home to some of the country’s oldest remnants of the conquering Spanish, which can be found in time-warped adobe churches and heart-rending ballads.
+Salta is a spectacular colonial town with its Andean culture is known for its architecture and slow pace of life, home to some of the country’s oldest remnants of the conquering Spanish, which can be found in time-warped adobe churches and heart-rending ballads.
 Its Spanish colonial influence mixes with the local indigenous tribe known as the Calchaqui, and the Inca cultures, giving it a unique atmosphere.
 Outdoor adventures await, including whitewater rafting on the Juramento River, jet skiing in the Dique Cabra Corral, hiking the Cerro San Bernardo, and especially heart-pounding activities like bungee jumping and paragliding.
-It you aren’t looking to get all that active, take the cable car up Cerro San Bernardo and enjoy the view of the city below.
+If you aren’t looking to get all that active, take the cable car up Cerro San Bernardo and enjoy the view of the city below.